wxzyd123/Pivotal_Objective_Perturbation/README.md

 Here are some basic arguments that you can set:

-- `--device`: The training device which should be GPU or CPU.
+- `--device`: The training device should be GPU or CPU.
 Default: "cuda".
 - `--model_name`: The selected model.
 Default: "VITS".
 (You can choose other models such as MB-iSTFT-VITS and GlowTTS).
 - `--dataset_name`: The selected dataset pending protection.
 Default: "OneSpeaker".
 (You can choose other datasets such as LibriTTS and CMU ARCTIC).
-- `--config_path`: The configuration path for building model.
+- `--config_path`: The configuration path for building the model.
 Default: "configs/onespeaker_vits.json".
 - `--pretrained_path`: The checkpoint path of the pre-trained model.
 Default: "checkpoints/pretrained_ljs.pth".
 - `--epsilon`: The protective radius of the embedded perturbation by $\ell_p$ norm.
 Default: 8/255.
 - `--iterations`: Running iterations.
 Default: 200.
 - `--mode`: The corresponding four protection modes in this paper.
 Default: "POP".

-We have provided four protective mode ["POP", "EM", "RSP", "ESP"].
-In this context, POP and EM involve perturbing the patche at fixed positions within an audio file, while RSP and ESP involve perturbing the entire audio segment.
+We have provided four protective modes ["POP", "EM", "RSP", "ESP"].
+In this context, POP and EM involve perturbing the patches at fixed positions within an audio file, while RSP and ESP involve perturbing the entire audio segment.
 Therefore, if you wish to use our method for comparison and apply perturbations across the entire audio segment, you can utilize the ESP mode.

 Running this script will generate perturbations for each audio sample, saving them in batches to the directory `checkpoints/noises/`.